l6p/l6p.github.io/ScriptGuides/InitializingTheScriptProject.md

 some conveniences in order to fulfill different test purposes.

 The first step to create a script is to create a new, empty directory, e.g., script.
-Run **"go mod init"** in that directory to make the directory as the root of a Go module.
+Run `go mod init` in that directory to make the directory as the root of a Go module.

 ```shell
 mkdir script